Hamburger

 • Distributing to the public, for commercial purposes, copies of the work by way of rental, lease, hire, loan or a similar arrangement

-A work, other than a broadcast, enjoys copyright protection under Nigerian law if its author is a citizen or a domicile of Nigeria or that of a company incorporated under Nigerian law.
-It may also be conferred on musical or artistic works and cinematograph films which are first published in Nigeria and on sound recordings made in Nigeria.
+A work, other than a broadcast, enjoys copyright protection under Nigerian law if its author is a citizen or habitually resident in Nigeria or that of a company incorporated under Nigerian law.
+A copyright may also be conferred on musical or artistic works and audiovisuals which are 1st published in Nigeria and on sound recordings made in Nigeria or a broadcast transmitted from Nigeria or by a broadcasting organization that has its headquarters situated in Nigeria.
 Works made under the direction of a federal or state government or an international organization also enjoy copyright protection if they meet the eligibility requirements specified above.

 A work may also additionally qualify for protection in Nigeria if at least 1 of the authors is a citizen of or is domiciled in a country which is party to an obligation under any treaty or international agreement to which Nigeria is a party.
 Works published by the United Nations Organizations or any of its specialized agencies, the African Union and the Economic Communities of West African States, also enjoy copyright protection under the Act.